A mean curvature type flow with capillary boundary in a unit ball: A priori estimates

 \section{A priori estimates}

-The short-time existence of our flow is established by the standard PDE theory, since due to our assumption of strictly star-shaped, for initial hypersurface, the flow is equivalent to the scalar flow \eqref{MMCF with capillary u}, which is uniformly parabolic.
-In this section, we will show the uniform height and gradient estimates for equations \eqref{MMCF with capillary u}.
+The short-time existence of our flow is established by the standard PDE theory, since due to our assumption of star-shaped, for initial hypersurface, the flow is equivalent to the scalar flow \eqref{MMCF with capillary u}.
+In this section, we will show the uniform height and gradient estimates for equation \eqref{MMCF with capillary u}.
 Then the longtime existence of the flow follow immediately from the standard parabolic PDE theory.